 Is it possible to still activate my UNI and LionMail accounts after the deadline?

 Yes.
-However, please remember that after June 1, Columbia Law School will only communicate with you via your LionMail email account.
+After the deadline, Columbia Law School will only communicate with you via your LionMail email account.

 Is it possible to change my name to the name I prefer?